rascul/lw/quests/lady.md

 You may complete these quests once, unless specified otherwise.

+The mysterious lady can be found in the Meeting Hall.
+Ask her to `issue quest`.

 1. We need to improve the speed of our communications.
    Bring me a quill pen, a sheet of paper, a pigeon egg, a sack of grain and a